vinay-singh-dev/BhumiLedger/Domain.md

 1.Purpose:
-the problem is land records being kept only in govt websites and those records are managed by local authority no one can see all these records in BhumiLedger we can see all these records are publically available.
+the problem is land records being kept private.

-BhumiLedger exists so the documents are publically available and the documents cannot be edited or removed once entered.
+BhumiLedger exists so the documents cannot be edited or removed once entered.

 this reduces risks of documents forging , fake claims etc.

 2. Core Principles (invariants)
 (Append-only history) it means that past records of land owners are kept and they cannot be removed only new owners can be  added.
-(Verified records immutable) records cannot me modified or edited only new records can be kept and people can see records.
+(Verified records immutable) records cannot me modified or edited only new records can be kept.

 3.Actors

-Community member = community members can only see records and apply to be a claiment for a land when they have proper documents. community members cannot verify claim. community memebrs cannot transfer ownership alone they need authorities. community members cannot delete or edit history they can only apply its up to authorities.
+Community member = community members can only see records and become claiment for a land when they have proper documents. community members cannot verify claim. community memebrs cannot transfer ownership alone they need authorities. community members cannot delete or edit history its up to authorities.

 (Gram Sabha / Panchayat) = these authorities they can verify a claim of a claiment with proper documents. these are authorities they cannot create a claim.